nyu-cs-cy-6533-fall-2021/assignment-4-environment-mapping-and-shadow-mapping-yz8338/README.md

     }
 ```

 In the 'translateTriangle' function, we get current cursor's position first.
 In order to calculate the movement of cursor, we use the current position to subtract the old position (which is recorded in global variable 'cursor').
 Then, for each vertex in the triangle, we increment its coordinate by the movement of cursor.
 Simultaneously, change the vertex color to blue in order to highlight the triangle.
 In the end of this function, we record the current cursor position into 'cursor'.
+Finally, update the current vertex vector V and color vector C.
 ```bash
 void translateTriangle(int index, GLFWwindow* window) {